 I am a graduate from both University of Utah and Weber State University with a Bachelor of Science in Civil Engineering and Bachelor of Science in Accounting, respectively.
 I am also an aspiring writer.
 My goal in life is to do what I love and be my own boss.
 One of my many dreams is to have my work one day be published and shared with the world.

 I’m a positive person even when all around me is sad and gloomy.
 I somehow always manage to find a ray of sunshine in a sky full of dark clouds.

 - I like to listen to English-speaking music.
 No rap, well, okay sometimes but no swearing.
 Oh, I don’t really swear either, okay sometimes like when I stub my toes or when I’m angry.
 Whenever I try to type swear words, my face turns red and my hands become shaky.
 Shh, tell no one. 😉

-- I only watch English TV shows, comedy and drama but no horror.
+- I only watch English TV shows, comedy, thriller, and some drama but no horror.
 I won’t be able to sleep for days or weeks.
 I never discuss what I watch with anybody either.
 It’s just plain embarrassing for someone to know what I watch.
 I don’t know why.

 - I can be quite moody and hot temper sometimes although I am usually the quietest and calmest person you’ll see in a room.
 You won’t even know I’m there.

 - I like all types of fictions from historical to humor to fantasies though I’m a slow grasper on jokes.
 I still like ’em. 😛